Prevent Shoulder Pain With 3 Rotator Cuff Exercises

-A typical complaint that's always brought up among sports people is shoulder pain, or in particular, the rotator cuff.
-Shoulder injuries can be extremely painful and slow to heal, but there are numerous exercises to help you recover.
+A typical complaint frequently brought up among people who play sports is shoulder pain.
+In particular rotator cuff injuries.
+Shoulder injuries can be extremely painful and slow to heal.
+But there are numerous exercises to help you recover from shoulder pain.

 Place a towel under your arm to ensure your elbows are tucked in and not flaring out.
 Work on the arm next to the band, and turn your arm inward across your body.
 Repeat 10-15 times and keep your forearm parallel to the ground.